GryphonRacingFSAE/GRC22/readme.md

-# Gryphon SAE Dash
+# Gryphon Racing Dash

 ## About

-An electronic dash for the 2022 Gryphon Racing Team EV
+An electronic dash for Gryphon Racing Vechicles 22-Present

 ## Installing Dependencies